 Letter 450: I believe both things: that you copied them out, and that you consider my trifles a treasure.

-I believe both things: that you copied them out, and that you consider my trifles a treasure.
-You say you are grateful to me for having them; I am not entirely grateful to you for showing them around -- because I know you do show them.
+I am persuaded of both points: both that you have made a copy, and that you consider our trifles a possession of yours.
+You, then, say that you are grateful to me for receiving these things, but I am not very grateful to you for displaying them, for I know that you do display them.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.